-- (A) A player in a Constructed Magic tournament lists only fourteen cards in his sideboard. - (B) A player in a Constructed Magic tournament lists three Disenchants in her sideboard, while having two Disenchants listed in her main deck. - (C) A player in a Standard Magic tournament lists Time Spiral (a banned card) in his sideboard. - (D) A player in a Limited Magic tournament fails to list any of her sideboard cards in the "Total" column of her decklist.
+- (A) A player in a Constructed Magic tournament lists only fourteen cards in his sideboard. - (B) A player in a Constructed Magic tournament lists three Naturalizes in her sideboard, while having two Naturalizes listed in her main deck. - (C) A player in an Extended Magic tournament lists Skullclamp (a banned card) in his sideboard. - (D) A player in a Limited Magic tournament fails to list any of her sideboard cards in the "Total" column of her decklist.